In this guide, we’ll take a detailed look at the cost of a million dollar life insurance policy for both men and women

 - No immediate family have died from cancer, diabetes, or heart disease before the age of 65

-Note: Insurers use these health questions to give customers a ballpark estimate of their rate.
+Note: Many life insurance companies use health questions like these to give customers a ballpark estimate of their rate.
 When the policy is fully underwritten, however, most insurers will require a medical exam to have more precise, quantitative health information upon which they can make approval and pricing decisions.

 Now for the good stuff: actual life insurance quotes (from Quotacy.com) for the 11 companies we surveyed.

 We’ll look at the cost for male policyholders in this section, and for females in the following section.

 Takeaway #1: Rates Increase Sharply With Age